 Riverine flooding - The flooding of typically dry areas caused by the increased water level of an established river when water overflows onto surrounding banks, shores, and neighboring land.
-It can be caused by excess freshwater coming from severe or prolonged rain events, snow melt, and/or saltwater coming up the rivers.
+It can be caused by excess freshwater coming from severe or prolonged rain events or snow melt.
 Synonym of fluvial flooding.
-This definition may vary among local governments.

-For grant applicants, it is beneficial to identify repetitive loss properties to increase the likelihood of being selected and reducing the local share of the grant.
 Sea level change - the change in the ocean's average water level over time.
-Includes a global rise observed worldwide in the ocean basins and a local component, which can add to or subtract from the global rise.
-The combination of the global rise and the local component provides the measured relative sea level change at any specific site.
+Includes a global rise observed worldwide in the ocean basins and a local component, which can add to or